azamkamranian/timeseries-prediction/README.md

 1-normalize data

-2- remove noized with variational autoencoder
+2- remove noizes with variational autoencoder

 3- do Feature engineering